mvolkmann/web-translate/README.md

 4. Add the following npm script in the `package.json` file for your application.\
    `"gentran": "generate-translations",`

+The file `src/generate-translations.js` sets `PUBLIC_DIR` to `static`.
+If this is not where your web app stores public files, change this value.
+For example, React apps typically use a directory named `public`.

 ## Supported Written Languages

 Create the file `languages.json` to describe the languages to be supported.